turingschool/backend-curriculum-site/module3/projects/consultancy/index.md

   - there is no ERB, HTML or CSS anywhere in this project
   - all input is received as JSON data; it only responds with JSON data
   - this layer will serve as our database interface for other applications; recommend eager loading where possible
-  - recommend caching data fetched from microservices for a period of time where relevant
+  - recommend caching data fetched from micro-services for a period of time where relevant
-  - could perhaps include a worker process for sending email (or this could be its own microservice)
+  - could perhaps include a worker process for sending email (or this could be its own micro-service)

-Our project will include at least two "microservices" -- a Service API which abstracts away a single responsibility.
+Our project will include at least two "micro-services" - a Service API which abstracts away a single responsibility.
 - Sinatra "microservice"
   - no HTML, CSS or ERB of any kind
   - receives JSON requests from the Rails back end only, responds only in JSON
   - responsible to talk to an external API to fetch data or do something on the user's behalf using their OAuth token
   - knows nothing about any other component/service in the system
-  - extension: one microservice is hosted on an alternate service provider (AWS, Digital Ocean, etc)
+  - extension: one micro-service is hosted on an alternate service provider (AWS, Digital Ocean, etc)

 ---

 ## Professional Development Benefits